sunnysamuel2112/flaskresto/README.md

 # flaskresto

-this project is based on restaurant management system
+this project is based on restaurant management system using python